lsilva01/operating-bitcoin-core-test/multisig-tutorial.md

 [PR #22341](https://github.com/bitcoin/bitcoin/pull/22341), which is still under development, introduces a new wallet RPC `getxpub`.
 It takes a BIP32 path as an argument and returns the xpub, along with the master key fingerprint.

+### 1.3 Define the Multisig Descriptors

-3. Define the external and internal multisig descriptors, add the checksum and then, join both in a JSON array.
+Define the external and internal multisig descriptors, add the checksum and then, join both in a JSON array.

 ```bash
 external_desc="wsh(sortedmulti(2,${xpubs["external_xpub_1"]},${xpubs["external_xpub_2"]},${xpubs["external_xpub_3"]}))"